vladlogyin/VCU_Firmware/README.md

 ## Timers
 - SYSTICK is used by systime
 - TIM6 is used by the profiler
+- TIM5 is used by the accelerator task to measure the PWM input signal
 ## TODO

 - Implement IPC mechanism